drand/drand/README.md

 ```
 drand generate-keypair <address>
 ```
 where `<address>` is the address from which your drand daemon is reachable.
-The address must be reachable over a TLS connection.
+The address must be reachable over a TLS connection directly or via a reverse proxy setup.
 In case you need non-secured channel, you can pass the `--tls-disable` flag.

 #### Group Configuration